ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Calibration

 \section{Calibration}

 To ensure accurate perception and mapping, it is crucial to calibrate the intrinsic and extrinsic parameters of the various sensors employed in the system.
+There are various tools suitable for our use case, including ones that concentrate on sensors of one same type \cite{6696514}, \cite{tahiraj2024gmmcalib}, \cite{RAMEAU2022103353}, and others performing cross-modal calibration \cite{10160691}, \cite{kalibrCamIMU}, \cite{chy230}, \cite{wang2022accurate}, \cite{zhi2022multical} and \cite{zhu2022robust}.
 This section outlines the calibration procedures for the RGB cameras, event-based cameras, and LiDAR sensors.